Online Community Management Best Practices

-Coming up to speed on social media communications can be really overwhelming, because in addition to learning new tools and concepts, you have to learn a whole new language as well.
+Coming up to speed on online community management best practices can be a little overwhelming, because in addition to learning new digital pr tools and concepts, you have to learn a whole new language as well.

 According to Korn Ferry EVP Don Spetner, who’s firm searches for executive job candidates to fill senior level communications posts at multibillion dollar organizations, you need to be fluent at social media communications, but you need to know how to read a balance sheet as well.

 But when I work with executives on how to integrate social media communications into organizational communications, after the initial excitement and fascination with these emerging channels subsides, the realization sets in that social media is labor intensive, and that it’s not something they can do in their spare time.

 One of the ways of coping with the fear of scope creep that a tour through the whole wired world usually provokes, is by acknowledging that social media communications tasks need to be distributed across various departments, rather than owned entirely by PR, corporate communications and marketing.

 - Social media is self organizing, like the way traffic flows on the streets in India.
 It’s takes an army to organize chaos.
 One traffic cop won’t do.

 - In India, cows stop traffic in the streets.
 But people just move around them, because they’re sacred.

 - Suspend your disbelief.
 It looks like it won’t work out, but somehow, it always does, whether you participate or not.